Asitha Fernando: International career

 Asitha became highest wicket taker in the series taking 17 wickets in 3 matches with average of 24.64 including one five wicket haul and one four wicket haul.

-On 18 June, 2025, first test match against Bangladesh Asitha took four wicket haul.
+On 18 June 2025, first test match against Bangladesh Asitha took four wicket haul.
 His first four wicket haul on home soil.

+On July 6, 2026, second test match against West Indies Asitha took his third five wicket haul (5/130), first against West Indies.
+He bowled short balls against West Indies batsmen and due to his patience, hostility and intelligence managed to took wickets.
+Despite his efforts the match ended in draw.

+On August 18, 2026, first test match against India, Asitha took four wickets in second innings using bounsers against batsmen.
+He continued his good form onto the second match, claiming another four wicket haul in first innings.
+Due to his accurate, intense, indefatiguable bowling performance, Sri Lanka bowling coach Ryan van Niekerk has taken to calling him the "diesel engine".